otter-sec/rctf/docs/content/running_a_successful_ctf/deploying_challenges.md

 One other option is to also have a VM (or VPS) per instance.
-Although a bit pricier than just running the challenges on a single host, you reduce the blast radius from single challenge affecting every other challenge if someone decides to fill up the disk of the host, and so on.
+Although a bit pricier than just running the challenges on a single host, you reduce the blast radius from single challenge affecting every other challenge if someone decides to fill up the disk of the host, compromises the VM with a container breakout, and so on.

 There is no correct way to do this, and it usually depends on the challenge itself on how it was intended to be run.